scott-good/blog/about.md

 #### Preformatted text (pre)

 Text in a \<pre\> element is displayed in a fixed-width font, and the text preserves both spaces and line breaks.
 The text will be displayed exactly as written in the HTML source code.
+`<pre>
+Text in a pre element
+is displayed in a fixed-width
+font, and it preserves
+both      spaces and
+line breaks
+</pre>`

 <pre>
 Text in a pre element
 is displayed in a fixed-width